Non-uniqueness theory in sampled STFT phase retrieval: Main results

 \subsection{Characterization of equality up to a global phase}

-Let $\Lambda \subseteq \Rd$ be a lattice, $S \in \mathrm{Sp}_{2d}(\R)$ a symplectic matrix and $\phi \in \ltd$.
-In this section we seek to classify those defining sequences $\{ c_\lambda \} \subseteq \C$ of a functions $f = \sum_{\lambda \in \Lambda} c_\lambda T_\lambda^S \phi \in \mathcal{V}_\Lambda^S(\phi)$, such that $f$ and its companion $f_\times$ do not agree up to a global phase, i.e. $f \nsim f_\times$.
-The obtained results will serve as a machinery for the establishment of fundamental discretization barriers for the STFT phase retrieval problem.
+Let $\Lambda \subseteq \Rd$ be a lattice, $S \in \mathrm{Sp}_{2d}(\R)$ be a symplectic matrix, and $\phi \in \ltd$.
+In this section we seek to classify those defining sequences $\{ c_\lambda \} \subseteq \C$ of a function $f = \sum_{\lambda \in \Lambda} c_\lambda T_\lambda^S \phi \in \mathcal{V}_\Lambda^S(\phi)$, such that $f$ and its companion $f_\times$ do not agree up to a global phase, i.e., $f \nsim f_\times$.
+The obtained results serve as the machinery for the establishment of fundamental discretization barriers for the STFT phase retrieval problem.
 The statements derived in the present section are based on linear independence properties of systems of translates.
 These properties are given in Theorem \ref{thm:independence} below.
 Before stating and proving this result, we require an elementary uniqueness property of functions of several complex variables.